Frazier Bridge

 The entire trail, including a loop around the baseball fields (across the covered bridge) measures nearly three miles, with a bracing climb up the last stretch to the high ground where the river leaves Lake George for its two-mile plunge to the foot of Bicentennial Falls, where a handicapped fishing platform sits opposite a car-top boat launch.
 A dozen wayside exhibits illustrate and describe the history of every stretch of the river.

-LaChute River Walk is one of hundreds of community projects supported by PRIDE of Ticonderoga, a non- profit Rural Preservation Company established in 1984 for the purpose of preserving, revitalizing, implementing, directing and effecting (P-R-I-D-E) community develop- ment.
-PRIDE raises funds to rehabilitate housing, revitalize businesses, conduct community planning and enhance the quality of community life.
+LaChute River Walk is one of hundreds of community projects supported by North Country Rural Development Coalition (NCRD) formerly PRIDE of Ticonderoga), a non- profit Rural Preservation Company established in 1984 for the purpose of preserving, revitalizing, implementing, directing and effecting community development.
+NCRD raises funds to rehabilitate housing, revitalize businesses, conduct community planning and enhance the quality of community life.

 Pick up a copy of the interpretive guide to the lower river at the Ticonderoga Heritage Museum.